An Exploration of the Difference Between Leadership and Management

 Similarity #6: Adaptability

-Although we mentioned that leaders favor change while managers maintain the status quo, both leaders and managers need to be adaptable to succeed.
+Now, we’ve mentioned that leaders tend to be more open to change than managers who aren’t interested in stepping into leadership roles.
+However, in reality, both leaders and managers need to be adaptable to succeed.

 Leaders are traditionally more resilient and bigger advocates of change, but that doesn’t mean that managers don’t need to be adaptable.